• Menu

 Clear Creek Reservoir lies at the start of County Road 390.

-There is one campground at Clear Creek Reservoir and countless, free dispersed campsites on the road back to Winfield.
+There is one campground at Clear Creek Reservoir and many free dispersed car campsites on the road back to Winfield.
+Please use an existing site and pack out everything you pack in.

 Beaver City was the first mining camp in Clear Creek Canyon.
 Two of the original twenty buildings remain.
 It’s the first old town you reach on CR 390.